Bob Merrick (footballer, born 1917): Fitzroy recruit

 Merrick starred at centre half-forward for the Sub-District league in the annual combined match against Maryborough in 1939, which caught the attention of Fitzroy club secretary Percy Mitchell.
 Successful in obtaining a clearance from Carlton, Merrick performed well in practice matches for Fitzroy and was brought into the senior team for the opening round of the 1940 VFL season.

 On debut, against St Kilda at Brunswick Street Oval, Merrick played on a half forward flank in an 11-point win.
 He did not register a goal but hit the top of the post with one shot.
 The following weekend, in round two, he was in the team that lost to North Melbourne at Arden Street Oval by 55-points.
 He again started on a flank, but struggled against the pace of Ossy Parks.
 At the beginning of the second quarter he was moved to centre half-forward, switching places with Alf Clay.
 Described as having a safe mark, Merrick was said to be more suited to this position.

 Military service

-His career came to a stop after only two games when on 31 May 1940 he enlisted for armed service.
+Merrick's career came to a stop after only two games on 31 May 1940 when he enlisted in the armed service.
 During the war he was reported to have been wounded three times, twice in the Middle East and later in Lae.
 He had just recovered from malaria when he returned to Fitzroy in the 1944 VFL season.